CAIRe: Cultural Attribution of Images by Retrieval-Augmented Evaluation: Metric Framework

 In this step, \method identifies entities and concepts present in the input image by linking them to entries in a knowledge base (KB), which provides rich textual descriptions useful for cultural relevance assessment.
 Our VEL design follows prior work that leverages vision-language encoders (V-L encoder) for direct image-image and image-text retrieval \cite{sun2022visual, hu2023open}.

 To enable retrieval, we first index images and text from a chosen KB using a V-L encoder (see Step 0 in \autoref{fig:overview}).
 Note that the framework design allows users to integrate custom KBs and V-L encoders, making \method generalizable across domains.
-For this work, we use the massively multilingual BabelNet graph \cite{navigli2012babelnet} as the KB and mSigLIP \footnote{\href{https://huggingface.co/google/siglip-so400m-patch16-256-i18n}{\texttt{huggingface.co/google/siglip-so400m-patch16-256-i18n}}} \cite{zhai2023sigmoid} as the V-L encoder.
+For this work, we use the massively multilingual BabelNet graph \cite{navigli2012babelnet} as the KB and mSigLIP \footnote{\url{https://huggingface.co/google/siglip-so400m-patch16-256-i18n}} \cite{zhai2023sigmoid} as the V-L encoder.
 BabelNet contains 6 million entities, each associated with images and text descriptions.
-For each entity, we compute separate mSigLIP embeddings for the linked images and texts.
+For each entity, we compute separate mSigLIP embeddings for linked images and text.

 These embeddings are stored in two FAISS indices \cite{douze2024faiss}, one for images and one for text, to enable fast similarity search.
 During inference, given an input image $I$, we compute its embedding $E_I$ and retrieve the top-$K$ most similar KB entities based on cosine similarity: